 - Track velocity and quality together.
 High throughput with declining quality is false progress.

 - Use attribution windows aligned to content lifecycles.
-Evergreen articles can take 60–180 days to show full organic lift.
+Research from industry data suggests that evergreen articles can take 60–180 days to show full organic lift.

 - Automate anomaly alerts so drops in engagement or spikes in bounce rate trigger reviews, not panic.